If you’ve ever tried to sell a house, then you’ve probably had some issues with the potential buyers who walked through it.

-But one For Sale by Owner couple went a step further when they put their house on the market–they created a hand-out of “Property Viewing Etiquette” for everyone who requested a showing.
-Their list of do’s and don’ts included:
+When they put their house on the market, one couple became so frustrated with the poor etiquette of home shoppers that they created a hand-out of “Property Viewing Etiquette” for everyone who requested a showing.

 - Be on time for the viewing.